Starting out, most of the real estate investing basics that I was exposed to around single-family home investing was this:

-The best advice I can give you when picking a strategy and type of investment and implementing it is to find a coach or mentor that can teach you a system for investing in a particular area.
+The best advice I can give you when picking a strategy, the type of investment, and how you'll implement it is to find a coach or mentor who can teach you a system for investing in a particular area.

-Getting current rental demand, rental prices, trends, infrastructure developments etc. is always easiest from someone actively investing (successfully) in the area.
+Getting current rental demand, rental prices, trends, infrastructure developments etc. is always easiest for someone actively investing (successfully) in the area.

 Here's a little twist on some of the real estate investing basics.

 You're probably pretty familiar with the idea of leasing a car and then having the ability to buy that car at the end of the lease.